yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **Second, extensive know-how.**

-We provide access to a practical knowledge base including historical defect cases and established countermeasures.
+We provide access to accumulated know-how, including past defect cases and proven countermeasures.
 This allows you to proceed smoothly with development without repeating the same mistakes.

 **Third, technical support.**